Lab 2: Programming Hardware

 - Start Quartus.
 Follow the new project wizard and create a new directory for lab 2.
-Call your first project flash.
-This is the name of the project and the top level entity, but it will not be the only design file you create and use.
-You will be placing multiple design files into the same directory so you can include one or more designs into the top-level entity.
+Call your first project flash and put it in a subdirectory of your project2 directory.
+This is the name of the project and the top level entity, but it will not be the only design file you create for this project.
+You will be placing multiple design files into the same proejct and directory so you can include one or more designs into the top-level entity.

 Select File->New and create a new VHDL file.
 VHDL is a programming

 language for specifying hardware configurations.
 Use the Edit->Insert

 Template option to select the Unsigned Adder full design

 Change unsigned_adder to boxdriver in both the entity and architecture

 declarations.
 Then save the file as boxdriver.vhd.

 For all VHDL files, be sure to make the filename match the entity name.